-In the role of Consul General you are the key Australian Government representative in the location, and fulfil the Head of Mission role, manage passport, consular services and immigration tasks and provide assistance to Australian citizens, who may be in distress.
+In the role of Consul General you are the key Australian Government representative in the location, and fulfil the Head of Post role, manage passport, consular services and immigration tasks and provide assistance to Australian citizens, who may be in distress.

 To perform well in these appointments, you need to demonstrate resilience and empathy in difficult situations.

 Remuneration packages and benefits are advertised at the time of recruiting for the role.
 Other benefits & conditions are discussed with the successful candidate (such as education for dependents etc).

 The recruitment process is conducted well in advance of the due date of the posting, to allow time for the necessary pre posting requirements and administration.
 An indicative timing of overseas assignments (subject to change) can be accessed via the link below.

 For further assistance please contact our Recruitment Officer on +61 2 6201 7331.